 In January 1935, J. Gresham Machen gave a series of radio messages “on the deity of Christ.”
 This was only a month after the New York Times reported that his church trial (not criminal) would begin in the PCUSA (Presbyterian Church, USA).
-He was put on trial for taking a stand against taking the church's money to fund missionaries like Pearl S. Buck, who didn't believe in the virgin birth or the deity of Christ and didn't feel such issues should be part of the gospel message on the mission field.
-In February of 1935, Machen would lose his ordination credentials.
-Yet,…
+He was put on trial for taking a stand against using the church's money to fund missionaries like Pearl S. Buck, who didn't believe in the virgin birth or the deity of Christ and didn't feel such issues should be part of the gospel message on the mission field.

 Last week we finished our Isaiah series, a rich time with one who is perhaps the greatest writing prophet of the Old Testament.
 Isaiah took us to the heights of God's glory and to the depths of human depravity and helped us see new aspects of Jesus Christ.